AnimatingLegend/Funkin-Definitive-Edition/README.md

 - Customizable Keybindings
 - Combo Sprite, Added ratings/combo sprites to  games HUD
 - Playable characters (pico)
+- Functionable Chart Editor

 **Changes/Fixes**
+- Made Menus more appealing & easier to browse through (options menu in particular)
 - TONS of gameplay fixes
-- Made Menus more appealing & easier to browse through (options menu in particular)
 - Janky Input system!

 ## there has been atleast one change/fix to just about every week: